Jacki McInnes: House 38: Hazardous Objects

 McInnes' work consists of exact replicas of industrial and consumer cast-offs collected by informal recyclers living in downtown Johannesburg, recreated in beaten lead.
 McInnes turns the focus from these objects to the lives of the people behind them.

 In his essay Recycling the Apocalypse Michael Titlestad takes McInnes' House 38 series of work as a departure point for a treatise on end-time psychology.
-By examining the strategies of Johannesburg's informal recyclers, Titlestad suggests that the Judeo-Christian understanding of a rectilinear escatology is flawed.
+By examining the strategies of Johannesburg's informal recyclers, Titlestad suggests that the Judeo-Christian understanding of a rectilinear eschatology is flawed.
 He posits instead endless cycles of existence.
 "The world is already apocalyptic, just not all at the same time."

 Michael Titlestad carries his argument forward in an extended essay, entitled The Logic of the Apocalypse: A Clerical Rejoinder, published by Safundi: The Journal of South African and American Studies in February 2013.

 The Vocabulary of Ambiguity – for her

 This show uses the starting point of the decision to abort a pregnancy and from there explores the reproductive role of women in society.
 McInnes uses salt, lead, and found materials to create mixed media works addressing the issues.